opnfv/functest/docs/configguide/configguide.rst

   nc -v google.com 443
   Connection to google.com 443 port [tcp/https] succeeded!

-Note: In a Jumphost node based on the CentOS 7, enviroment, it was observed that the **nc** commands did not function as described in the section above.
+Note: In a Jumphost node based on the CentOS 7, environment, it was observed that the **nc** commands did not function as described in the section above.
 You can however try using the **curl** command instead, if you encounter any issues with the **nc** command::